TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentBlocks/Index.rst

 *   The generated site package contains a second, more elaborate example in directory :path:`packages/my_site_package/ContentBlocks/ContentElements/carousel`.
-*   Learn how to use the `Kickstart command <https://docs.typo3.org/permalink/friendsoftypo3/content-blocks:cb-skeleton>`_ to create your own content blocks.
+*   Learn how to use the `Kickstart command <https://docs.typo3.org/permalink/friendsoftypo3/content-blocks:cb-skeleton>`_ to create your own Content Blocks.